The FUNCTIONAL unity of God’s Church as a whole is one of those identified gaps.

 The key change in thinking is this: “The primary purpose of geographic (City/town) pastors’ groups is not relationship (as has usually been asserted), but mission.”
 Relationship is however the first and purpose on the path toward an ability to FUNCTION as a united Church, and entirely necessary.
 God wants a FUNCTIONALLY united Church that serves its mission (Phi 1:27, John 17).

 To be noted – the same work is taking place amongst youth ministries.
-Godtalk.nz is the ‘name’ connected with this.
-It is not as developed as our connections with pastors are, but does have 633 youth and youth leaders subscribed, and over 1200 NZ youth and youth leaders engaging with online outreach-equipping resources every month.
+Godtalk.nz is the ‘name’ connected with this – though momentum in facilitating unity is not strong (as at 2022), while encouragement of it is active.
+(Godtalk has about 550 youth and youth leaders across the nation connected and receiving monthly updates.
 Uniting youth leaders in every city and town is a goal, with Kingdom intent.

 Find notes / discussion guide to go with this video here.

-The message to the right is very empowering, and full of strategic insights for our nation.
-(It discussing the fourth piston [unity] at 28.25mins – as one of four areas for united application in service to our mission nationally).
+The message to the right is from 2018 and is very empowering, and full of strategic insights for our nation.
+Regarding unity, it discussing the fourth piston [unity] at 28.25mins – as one of four areas for united application in service to our mission nationally, with a strategic view.

-Our request to all city and town pastors’ group is that they unite in the following annually
+Our request to all city and town pastors’ group is that they unite in the following 4 goals annually.

 Below are some simple accessible resources to feed the conversation.